Convex-Dev/design/cad/026_lisp/README.md

 #### Lists

 Lists are sequential data structures most commonly used for expressing Convex Lisp code.
-They are representuing be surrounding zero or more elements with regular parentheses `( )`.
+They are represented by surrounding zero or more elements with regular parentheses `( )`.
 Because they are interpreted as code, if you want to construct a List literal you must quote it to suppress evaluations with `'( )` or use the constructor function `list`

 ```clojure
 ;; Note single quote symbol needed to produce a literal List